magomimmo/modern-cljs/doc/tutorial-05.md

 ## Domina lib

 [Domina][1] was one of the first DOM library written in CLJS and it has not been updated to follow the evolution of CLJS compiler.
-During the compilation you'll get a warning about the fact that it uses a single segment namespace.
-Even if those warnings do not affect the behaviour of the lib in the contest of this tutorial, I really hate warning.
-So I prepared a non canonical domina release which fixes that warnings.
-That said, even if I would never suggest to use `domina` in a new project, this tutorial could be still useful to undertstand the way CLJS works.
+If you use the canonical `domina` release (i.e., `[domina "1.0.3"]`), during the compilation you'll get a warning about the fact that it uses a single segment namespace.
+Even if those warnings do not affect the behaviour of the lib in the contest of this tutorial, I really hate warnings.
+So I prepared a non canonical domina release which fixes those warnings.
+That said, even if I would never suggest to use `domina` in a new CLJS project, this tutorial could be still useful to undertstand the way CLJS works.

 As usual to use a new library, you need to add it to the dependencies' section of the `build.boot` file living in the home directory of the